anynines/a8s-deployment/README.md

 > WARNING: **a8s is in beta** and the only data service that it currently supports is PostgreSQL 13 and 14. **Don't use it for production workloads**.
-Some features may still be fragile and some breaking APIs changes may occur.
+Some features may still be fragile and some breaking API changes may occur.
 For known issues and limitations please consult [Current Limitations](docs/current_limitations.md).

 ## Main features